vekexasia/ledger-dpos/docs/proto.md

 The response will follow the Response protocol and will contain the result(s) of the payload processing.

-## DPoS commands
+## Lisk commands

-All DPos Commands must be sent through the `Encapsulation Protocol` as specified above.
+All Lisk Commands must be sent through the `Encapsulation Protocol` as specified above.

 All commands will accept bip32 path as input parameter.
 BIP32 Path is encoded using **hardened** keys encoded in BigEndian Format.